 1. Scope

-Device Info is a native Android application that shows device hardware, software, battery, memory, network, sensor, installed-app, widget, diagnostics, and export information.
+Device Info is a native Android application that shows device hardware, software, battery, memory, thermal, network, camera, sensor, installed-app, widget, diagnostics, Wi-Fi analyzer, floating monitor, and export information.
 This policy applies to the Android app and this support website.
+App version v6.0.0 supports Android 11 and newer.

 2. Information used by the app

-The app reads device and app-related information to display it to the user inside the app.
-Depending on the screen or feature being used, this can include device model, manufacturer, Android version, build details, display metrics, battery state, network state, available sensors, RAM and storage details, installed app inventory, and diagnostics status.
+The app reads device and app-related information through Android system APIs so it can display that information to the user.
+Depending on the feature, this can include device model and manufacturer, Android and build details, CPU state, RAM and storage, display metrics, battery and thermal state, local network addresses, current and nearby Wi-Fi network details, camera capabilities, available sensors, fingerprint hardware readiness, installed-app metadata, overlay monitor settings, and diagnostics status.

 Most of this information is used locally on the device to render UI, widgets, diagnostics results, app risk visibility, and optional PDF exports initiated by the user.
-The app is not designed to sell personal information.
+Device Info does not create user accounts, contain advertising, request background location, collect GPS coordinates, or use the device information it displays to build an advertising profile.
+Fine-location permission is requested only for the Wi-Fi Analyzer because Android gates nearby Wi-Fi scan results behind that permission on many devices.

 3. Firebase services